Login

 The Thursday race card is built around the Gold Cup.
 The Gold Cup runs over two miles, three furlongs and 210 yards, which most regulars round up to two-and-a-half miles.
 It is the highest-profile staying race in Britain and the only Group 1 of the meeting longer than a mile and a half.

 Staying races bring a different shape of crowd.
 The result is rarely settled before the home turn, the build is long, and there is time in the run to watch the people in the box opposite as well as the horses.
-Thursday lends itself to dressing for it.
+Thursday lends itself to dressing up.

 Ascot grandstand at Royal Ascot framed by the Berkshire sky